 Many people messaged me to ask why I had not pointed out that the Campbellites believe a false Gospel, which I have written about at Pulpit & Pen many times before.
 In fact, virtually all Baptists and 100% of Reformed believers would have called the Campbellites a cult.
 If you don’t believe that, check out this literature, entitled Campbellism Exposed, put out by the Southern Baptist Sunday School Board in 1900 (we posted it in 2014).

-While I shuttered at Maples’ post, out of anticipation of the outrage by the soy-sippers to follow, I found no disagreement with it.
-Maples focused on the Reformed and Protestant doctrine of Sola Fide and asserted that justification by obedience was not salvific.
+While I shuttered at RC’ post, out of anticipation of the outrage by the soy-sippers to follow, I found no disagreement with it.
+RC focused on the Reformed and Protestant doctrine of Sola Fide and asserted that justification by obedience was not salvific.
 In other words, his post was accurate and true.

 A GAGGLE OF GIRLY MEN